danieltruong555/Space-Invaders/README.md

   - Enemies become much faster as they draw closer to the bottom.
   - More enemies to destroy as the level increases.
   - Each level is different with diffent number and types of enemies.
-- Sound using DAC sampled at 11kHz (some sound were removed due to Keil's 32k limit on code space for the free version).
+- Sound output using DAC sampled at 11kHz (some sound were removed due to Keil's 32k limit on code space for the free version).
 - A button to shoot missiles and potentiometer to control the ship.

 ## Requirements